Educational Options in California

 4. How can I become eligible to transfer as a junior to the UC or CSU system?

-If you’re not eligible to enter the UC or CSU as a high school senior, you need to complete at least 60 transferable units with a minimum 2.0 GPA (2.4 if you are a nonresident) for CSU, and at least 60 transferable units with a minimum 2.4 GPA (2.8 if you are a nonresident) for UC.
+To be eligible to transfer as a junior, you need to complete at least 60 transferable units with a minimum 2.0 GPA (2.4 if you are a nonresident) for CSU, and at least 60 transferable units with a minimum 2.4 GPA (2.8 if you are a nonresident) for UC.
 These GPAs are the minimums, some majors require much higher GPAs to be competitive for admission.
-You must also clear up any course deficiencies you may have had as a graduating high school senior (e.g., algebra, English, lab science).
 Meeting these criteria establishes minimum eligibility but does not guarantee admission.
 As a California community college student, you will be given preference over transfer students from four-year universities.
 The only exception to this policy is entrance into impacted majors, where you must meet other criteria as stipulated.
 Check with a counselor to find out if the major you’re considering is impacted at any of the UC or CSU campuses.
 Also ask a counselor about the Associate in Arts for Transfer (AA-T) and Associate in Science for Transfer (AS-T) degrees, which guarantee admission to a CSU campus, and about TAG (Transfer Admission Guarantee) programs at six of the UC campuses.

 5. How can I tell if a course is transferable?